 Does the Dog Die?

-Describing itself as a “Crowdsourced emotional spoilers for movies, tv, books and more” this website is a comprehensive list of Trigger warnings for many different types of media.
+Describing itself as a community driven platform providing “Crowdsourced emotional spoilers for movies, tv, books and more” this website is a comprehensive list of Trigger warnings for many different types of media.

 There is little to indicate who is behind the list but contributions are welcomed.